Profile

 Confidence

-Strong: pricing page, help center, and third-party reviews all confirm the tier structure and that Mail requires Business plan access as of March 2026.
+Strong: pricing page, help documentation, and third-party review commentary all confirm the bundle structure and the legacy consolidation limitation.

 Operator action